-Amount lified Homestead I Qualifications Forms and Documents Statute Exemptions Amount Qualifications 1 011113 dila 2 00ainents Juliu Widowed \$500 Death certificate of spouse 196.202 Blind \$500 Florida Physician, DVA, or SSA 196.202 Totally and Permanently Disabled 1 \$500 Disabled Florida Physician, DVA, or SSA 196.202 All taxes Quadriplegic 2 Florida Physicians or DVA 196.101 All taxes Hemiplegic, paraplegic, wheelchair required for mobility, or legally blind Limited income DR-416, DR-416B, or letters from 2 Florida Physicians (For the legally blind, one can be an optometrist.)
-Letter from DVA, and DR-501A, household income 196.101 Veterans and Fir st Responders Ex cemptions and Dis scount Combat Disabled veteran discount, age 65 and older % of disability Combat-related disability Proof of age, DR-510DV Proof of % of disability, DVA, or US government 196.082 Veteran, disabled 10% or more by misfortune or during wartime service Up to \$5,000 Veteran or surviving spouse Proof of disability, DVA, or US government 196.24 Veteran confined to wheelchair, service- connected, totally disabled All taxes Veteran or surviving spouse Proof of disability, DVA, or US government 196.091 Service-connected, totally and permanently disabled veteran or surviving spouse All taxes Veteran or surviving spouse Proof of disability, DVA, or US government 196.081 Surviving spouse of veteran who died while on active duty All taxes Surviving spouse Letter attesting to the veteran's death while on active duty 196.081 First Responder totally and permanently disabled in the line of duty or surviving spouse All taxes First Responder Employer Certificate Physician Certificate Social Security Letter 196.102 Surviving spouse of first responder who died in the line of duty All taxes Surviving spouse Letter attesting to the first responder's death in the line of duty 196.081 Deployed Military % of days deployed prior calendar year Prior year deployment Please call or visit for additional information 196.173
+Added Benefits Available for Qualified Homestead Properties Amount Qualifications Forms and Documents Statute Exemptions F Determined by local ordinance Local ordinance, limited income Proof of age DR-501SC, household income Local option, age 65 and older The amount of the assessed value Local ordinance, just value under \$250,000, permanent residency for 25 years or more.
+DR-501SC, household income 196.075 Widowed \$5,000 Death certificate of spouse 196.202 Blind \$5,000 Florida physician, DVA, or SSA 196.202 Totally and Permanently Disabled \$5,000 Disabled Florida physician, DVA, or SSA 196.202 All taxes Quadriplegic 2 Florida physicians or DVA 196.101 All taxes Hemiplegic, paraplegic, wheelchair required for mobility, or legally blind Limited income DR-416, DR-416B, or letters from 2 FL physicians (For the legally blind, one can be an optometrist.)
+Letter from DVA, and DR-501A, household income 196.101 Veterans and First Responde rs Exemptions ar nd Discount Disabled veteran discount, age 65 and older which carries over to the surviving spouse % of disability Combat-related disability Proof of age, DR-501DV Proof of disability, DVA, or US government 196.082 Veteran, disabled 10% or more by misfortune or during wartime service Up to \$5,000 Veteran or surviving spouse Proof of disability, DVA, or US government 196.24 Veteran confined to wheelchair, service-connected, totally disabled All taxes Veteran or surviving spouse Proof of disability, DVA, or US government 196.091 Service-connected, totally and permanently disabled veteran or surviving spouse All taxes Veteran or surviving spouse Proof of disability, DVA, or US government 196.081 Surviving spouse of veteran who died while on active duty All taxes Surviving spouse Letter attesting to the veteran's death while on active duty 196.081 First responder totally and permanently disabled in the line of duty or surviving spouse All Taxes First responder or surviving spouse Proof of Disability, employer certificate, physician's certificate and SSA (or additional physician certificate) 196.102 Surviving spouse of first responder who died in the line of duty All taxes Surviving spouse Letter attesting to the first responder's death in the line of duty 196.081